Oakmont Trail

 Why was a proper environmental assessment not completed considering the sensitivity of the habitat?
 Wildlife surveys were not done (using old data from a site further down the river is not acceptable since the habitat is different), rare plant surveys were not done, and vegetation/wetland surveys were completed a few days before the end of AEP's acceptable growing season period.
 Surveys should have been completed during the appropriate time periods based on the survey type and should not have been dictated by the City's schedule.
 Also, your environmental consultant should update their regulatory information.
 For instance the migratory bird restricted activity window (as per Environment and Climate Change Canada) for the St. Albert area is April 19 - August 29, not April 20 - August 20.
 Incorrect information like this makes one question the validity of their study.

-Not that kind of doctor asked over 2 years ago
+Not that kind of doctor asked almost 3 years ago

 Thank you for your comments.
 The biophysical assessment was completed by Spencer Environmental, a highly reputable and qualified firm.
 We will have them double check and update the dates you have noted and appreciate you bringing that potential error to our attention.